No Decent Person...

 Williamson shared his most toxic view in a 2014 Ricochet podcast (ironically titled Everyone Hates Kevin… Again.)
 “I’m absolutely willing to see abortion treated like a regular homicide under the criminal code,” he claimed, as he explained why he thought that abortion would never really be treated as a crime: First, “it’s going to be 150 years before this happens,” and in any case, “contraception will be so universal and so effective, probably within … a decade, that the problem will essentially go away.”
 Nevertheless, he did say that although he’s “kinda squishy on capital punishment in general,” where capital punishment is legal, in theory, it should be used for the most shocking and cruel homicides.
 “I would totally go with treating [abortion] like any other crime, up to and including hanging,” he concluded.
 On Twitter, around the same time, he made it known that “hanging” was his preferred method.

-After this came to light, Goldberg had to grapple with the fact that Williamson, who viewed abortion as murder, apparently truly believed that those who committed that kind of “murder” should be treated the way society treats other premeditated murderers.
+Jeffrey Goldberg, the editor-in-chief of The Atlantic, initially defended Williamson as “an important addition to our roster of Ideas columnists.”
+But after the podcast came to light, Goldberg had to grapple with the fact that Williamson, who viewed abortion as murder, apparently truly believed that those who committed that kind of “murder” should be treated the way society treats other premeditated murderers.
 Only two weeks after hiring Williamson, Goldberg sent to the staff of the magazine an email that included the following: